SORTEE-Github-Hackathon/manuscript/manuscript.md

 Despite its strong collaborative potential, we describe two use cases where GitHub falls short of highly collaborative work.

-First, real-time document editing is still best performed on other platforms (_e.g._, cloud-stored documents from Microsoft Word, Google Docs, HackMD (<https://hackmd.io/>)).
+First, real-time document editing is still best performed on other platforms, such as cloud-stored documents from Microsoft Word, Google Docs, and HackMD (<https://hackmd.io/>).
 Second, operations that are dependent on software requiring graphical user interfaces might not be easily achievable in GitHub, such as designing and manipulating figures or tables.
-While creating tables and figures can be done through code, users may choose other software to collaboratively brainstorm figures and tables (_e.g_., Google Slides, Google Sheets; but see GitHub Discussions).
+While creating tables and figures can be done through code, users may choose other software to collaboratively brainstorm figures and tables, like Google Slides or Google Sheets (but see GitHub Discussions).

 ### Why aren't more EEB researchers using GitHub?

 <!--*Contributors to this section: Saeed, Vivienne, PHPB*-->

 Although GitHub has been available as a platform for more than a decade, its uptake among EEB researchers, especially as a tool for collaboration, has been slow.
 Here, we discuss five potential barriers to GitHub use in EEB:

 First, there may be hesitation to independently adopting and learning a new tool.
 Institutional encouragement and instructional resources focused on researchers in ecology and evolution may be limited.
-And with institutional availability of software licenses for tools like the Google Suite or Microsoft Office, researchers may be hesitant to spend valuable time learning another tool.
+Additionally, with the availability of software licenses for tools like the Google Suite or Microsoft Office, researchers may be reluctant to spend valuable time learning another tool.
 When GitHub is taught within an EEB context, it usually accompanies coursework in topics such as statistical programming.
-It can be challenging to learn Git alongside scripting languages, statistical theory, and file system navigation, especially when many prospective users may be inexperienced with programming.
+This can be difficult for those who lack programming experience, as they must learn Git alongside scripting languages, statistical theory, and file system navigation.
-Instructors likewise may confuse the expected digital literacy of students with computational fluency, even when modern technology increasingly abstracts concepts through search optimization and preponderant integrated development environments (IDE), or 'point-and-click' user interfaces.
+Instructors may also confuse the expected digital literacy of students with computational fluency, despite modern technology abstracting concepts through search optimization and user-friendly integrated development environments (IDEs) or 'point-and-click' user interfaces.

 Second, while EEB researchers individually use GitHub, collaborative use may lag due to researchers traditionally dividing labor within projects.
 Despite broad utility, GitHub remains a tool predominantly used by computer scientists and software developers.
-EEB researchers may take the view that GitHub is a platform that only needs to be used by individuals writing code and may silo those aspects of projects to a single individual.
+EEB researchers may take the view that GitHub is a platform that only needs to be used by individuals writing code, and may silo those aspects of projects to a single individual.
-Those assumptions may obscure the utility of GitHub for tasks other than traditional data analysis and code development.
+These assumptions may obscure the utility of GitHub for tasks other than traditional data analysis and code development.
-However, we emphasize that there are opportunities for collaboration using GitHub by researchers of all skill levels or time constraints ([Table 2](#tbl:roles)); for example, project stakeholders can provide a list of use-cases or highlight important conceptual components of a project using GitHub Issues or Discussions features.
+However, we emphasize that there are opportunities for collaboration using GitHub by researchers of all skill levels or time constraints ([Table 2](#tbl:roles)).
+For example, project stakeholders can provide a list of use-cases or highlight important conceptual components of a project using GitHub Issues or Discussions features.

-A third barrier may come from general reluctance to share data and code publicly, or technical and logistical issues [@doi:10.1098/rspb.2022.1113].
+A third barrier to the use of GitHub may come from general reluctance to share data and code publicly, or technical and logistical issues [@doi:10.1098/rspb.2022.1113].
-GitHub is, by default, a public and open platform.
-This openness may add additional pressure to students and scientists learning to use the platform.
+GitHub is, by default, a public and open platform, which may add additional pressure to students and scientists learning to use it.
-Moreover, additional tools may be required to fully integrate project files and GitHub repositories [_e.g._, @url:https://help.osf.io/article/211-connect-github-to-a-project].
+Moreover, additional tools may be needed to fully integrate project files and GitHub repositories [_e.g._, @url:https://help.osf.io/article/211-connect-github-to-a-project].
 Other scientists may simply lack the time or incentives to document and version control their code if the code is unlikely to be reused beyond their analysis.
-However we [and others, _e.g.,_ @doi:10.1098/rspb.2022.1113] argue that the endeavour of open science and collaboration requires code owners to document and version control code despite uncertainty around future use.
+However, we [and others, _e.g.,_ @doi:10.1098/rspb.2022.1113] argue that for open science and collaboration to be successful, code owners should document and version control their code, despite uncertainty about future use.

 A fourth additional barrier to EEB researchers is the lack language-specific resources for non-English speaking researchers working in ecology and evolution.
 Language is a well-known obstacle to international collaborative research progress and to widespread scientific knowledge [see @doi:10.1016/j.tree.2021.11.003].
 Non-English speaking EEB researchers can potentially miss opportunities to fully integrate version control, reproducibility, and other benefits of GitHub without language-inclusive contents.

-Fifth and lastly, when projects become highly collaborative, they may have to pay for GitHub features such as branch protections, multiple reviewers of pull requests, and time in its automation tools.
+Fifth and lastly, when projects require a high degree of collaboration, they may need to pay for certain GitHub features, such as branch protections, multiple reviewers of pull requests, and time in its automation tools.
-Currently, GitHub offers Education Packs (<https://education.github.com/>) to students and academics, which extend some paid features to the free plan.
+Fortunately, GitHub offers Education Packs (<https://education.github.com/>) to students and academics, which extend some paid features to the free plan.
-However, the acquisition of GitHub by Microsoft has raised concerns over the future of free plans, causing several biodiversity data managers to shift to alternative Open Source Git services (_e.g._, Bitbucket and GitLab).
+However, the acquisition of GitHub by Microsoft has raised concerns over the future of free plans, causing several biodiversity data managers to shift to alternative Open Source Git services, such as Bitbucket and GitLab.

 ### Box 2 {#tips}